Florin-L/tictactoe/README.md

 # tictactoe
 A proof-of-concept "client server" game implemented in Python (2.7) featuring Twisted (Reactor, Deffered, Perspective Broker, ProcessProtocol, StandardIO) and PyDispatch.

+Dependencies:
+- Twisted framework
+- PyDispatch

+The dependencies may be installed using pip:

+pip install twisted
+pip install pydispatch

 This project serves different purposes:

 - help me acquiring new Python skills and improving the existing ones;